Your Gate to Europe

 Click to read

-This was decided with the Decision 98/500/EC on promoting dialogue between the social partners at European level.
+The Decision 98/500/EC (modified in 2013) was issued to Promote the dialogue between the social partners at European level.

 Key points of the Decision: